foresterre/cargo-msrv/book/src/commands/list.md

 For crates which have an MSRV prior to Rust 1.56, you can use the `package.metadata.msrv` key in the `Cargo.toml` manifest instead.
 The `package.metadata` table exists specifically for tools like cargo-msrv, and within this table, Cargo will not warn about keys it does not understand.
-Note that this key is tailored to cargo-msrv and may not be supported by other tools.
+Note that the use of this key is tailored to cargo-msrv and may not be supported by other tools.

 ```toml
 [package.metadata]